PrashantLalwani8289/tleAssignment/README.md

 # Contest API

 This is a **FastAPI-based application** that provides APIs to fetch contest details from popular competitive programming platforms: **CodeChef, Codeforces, and LeetCode**.
-The application retrieves contest data using external APIs from these platforms and includes additional features like managing Codeforces contest links in a PostgreSQL database.
+The application retrieves contest data using external APIs from these platforms and includes additional features like managing Codeforces contest links in a PostgreSQL database and adding **YouTube webhooks** for contest video management.

 ## Features